 Utilizing this strike involves striking downward into a target area using a Soto Shuto Uchi[glossary] and then striking with a Shuto Uchi, generally to a different target area.
 Both strikes are performed using the same hand.
 The most obvious targets are the shoulder-neck area, followed by a strike to the throat.
 You may wish to consider how this same striking combination might be utilized for an opponent who is bent forward, or alternately, bent backward.

 You could also employ this combination to strike the outside of an incoming strike, forcing that arm down and inward, thereby exposing the face and neck to the second strike.

 You will find that a shift in your center position will likely be required between these two strikes.
-This is largely due to the fact that two different targets are involved.
-As you practice this strike on a variety of different target areas pay attention to how your center must move, shift or rotate in order to complete both strikes effectively.
+This is because two different targets are involved.
+As you practice this strike on a variety of different target areas pay attention to how your center must move, shift, or rotate to complete both strikes effectively.

 Morote Jodan Cupped Hands

 The [glossary]Cupped Hand strike can be delivered simultaneously with both hands, most commonly to the ears.
 These strikes can cause dramatic pain to the ears of an assailant.
 This is seldom truly viable in conflict (the opponent will likely move or have a guard in place to block at least one of the strikes).
 But this combination can be quite useful in the case where someone has grabbed you around the waist from the front such that your arms are not entrapped.
 In this case, the opponent has his or her hands both occupied down low while your hands are free to strike without hindrance to the Jodan level.
 The strike is usually not possible if the opponent has pinned your arms at your side as they grabbed you around the waist.